mzffreyvazov/definex/README.md

 ### 4. Load the Extension
 1. Open Chrome and go to `chrome://extensions/`
 2. Enable **Developer mode**
-3. Click **Load unpacked** and select the `extension` folder (the Semantix extension)
+3. Click **Load unpacked** and select the DefineX extension folder:
+   - If you build with Vite, select `extension/dist`
+   - Otherwise, select the `extension` folder

 ### 5. Configure Extension
-1. Click the Semantix icon or go to extension options
+1. Click the DefineX icon or go to extension options
 2. Select **Gemini AI** as your preferred source for phrase support
 3. Configure other settings as needed

 ## Usage

+### Per-site Control (Popup)
+- Open the popup on any site and use the toggle to enable/disable DefineX just for that site
+- The status shows whether the current site is enabled

 ### Single Words (All Sources)
 - Double-click any single word to get its definition